noe2019/Smart-Lending/README.md

 | Current      | 1,044           | 2.71%                     |
 | Late         | 54              | 0.14%                     |

-###### 4.1.2.
+##### 4.1.2.
 Graphical Representation

 ![Loan Status Distribution](https://github.com/noe2019/Smart-Lending/blob/main/images/loan_distribution.png)

-### 4.1.3.
+##### 4.1.3.
 Key Insights

 1. **High Rate of Fully Paid Loans**: A significant 83.33% of the loans are Fully Paid, indicating a strong performance in terms of loan repayments and financial health of the portfolio.
 2. **Charged Off Loans**: The 13.82% of Charged Off loans signify a considerable default rate that could impact the portfolio's profitability and should be a focal point for risk management strategies.
 3. **Low Percentage of Current and Late Loans**: Only 2.71% of the loans are Current, and a minimal 0.14% are Late, which suggests that most loans are concluded rather than ongoing or problematic.
-4. **Managing Risk**: The proportion of Late loans, while small, still represents a potential risk for further defaults and requires proactive management to prevent escalation to Charged Off status.
-5. **Portfolio Maturity and Health**: The dominance of Fully Paid loans alongside the low proportion of Current and Late loans indicates a mature portfolio with effective collection strategies but highlights the need for vigilant management of new and existing loans to maintain these results.
+4. **Portfolio Maturity and Health**: The dominance of Fully Paid loans alongside the low proportion of Current and Late loans indicates a mature portfolio with effective collection strategies but highlights the need for vigilant management of new and existing loans to maintain these results.

 ### 4.1.4.
 Recommendations
+- **Managing Risk**: The proportion of Late loans, while small, still represents a potential risk for further defaults and requires proactive management to prevent escalation to Charged Off status.
 - **Risk Mitigation Strategies**: Implementing enhanced credit monitoring and risk assessment tools can help decrease the Charged Off rate.
 - **Collection Efficiencies**: Focusing on improving collection strategies could reduce the number of Late loans transitioning to Charged Off status.
 - **Customer Support Programs**: Developing borrower support programs might prevent loans from becoming Late and improve overall loan performance.